rust-lang/blog.rust-lang.org/content/crates-io-development-update-2026-07/index.md

 These were some of the more visible changes to crates.io over the past six months, but a lot has happened "under the hood" as well:

 - **Search performance**: Relevance-sorted search queries previously ranked every crate matching the query, which could take 1-2 seconds for short or common search terms.
-Ranking is now bounded to the 1,000 matching crates with the most recent downloads.
+Ranking is now bounded to the 1,000 matching crates with the highest recent download counts.

 - **Reverse dependencies performance**: The reverse dependencies endpoint no longer recomputes the full dependent set on every request.
 It is now served from a precomputed table kept in sync by database triggers, turning an expensive join into a bounded index scan.